 Risk levels of anaesthesia increase with a pet’s age, certain breeds and if your pet has any underlying health conditions.
 We can perform a pre-anaesthetic blood test before your pet’s surgery, to detect any underlying illnesses; this can be discussed when booking in for the procedure and on the day of their surgery.
 Your pet will receive a premedication to relax them and will also receive two types of pain relief.
 Rest assured the Sandhole Vets team will be with your pet every step of the way.

 Your pet will stay the day with us

 On the day of the procedure, please bring your dog on a secure harness or lead; during the admission appointment, we will discuss the procedure and go through the consent form.
 Please note we must gain a signature from the registered owner (over 18) or authorised agent on the consent form.
 Your dog, cat or rabbit will be admitted as a ‘day patient’, and they will be discharged later that day once our team are happy with how your pet has recovered.

 During your pet’s discharge appointment, the team will go through everything you need to know about caring for your pet after their surgery and their pain relief medication.
 We are always at the end of the telephone for you and your pet, so please contact us if you have any further questions once you have your pet settled back at home please call us.

-Pets'n'Vets Family Membership members can claim £5 discount off the neutering procedure.
-Our health club offers preventative health, and you could be saving each year on what you spend on your pet treatment wise.
+Pets'n'Vets Pet Health for Life members can get 10% off neutering.
+Our plan offers preventative health, and you could be saving each year on what you spend on your pet treatment wise.